ericf/express-handlebars/README.md

 Retreives the template at the specified `filePath` and passes a compiled Handlebars template function to the `callback`.

-Use the `precompiled` option to receive a precompiled Handlebars template.
+Use `options.precompiled` to receive a precompiled Handlebars template.

 ###### Parameters: